otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ### Task 4 (Easy)

-In **Primsa**, there is a `select` option that allows you to select specific fields to be returned from a query.
+In Primsa, there is a `select` option that allows you to select specific fields to be returned from a query.

 Update the `createInstitution`, `getInstitutions`, `getInstitution` and `updateInstitution` functions in the `controllers/institution.js` file to return all fields except for the `updatedAt` and `createdAt` fields.